REG 05.20.27 - Statements of Mutual Expectations

 1. Development of the Statement of Mutual Expectations

 The SME is to be reviewed periodically and changes instituted as necessary, especially when significant changes occur in expectations associated with the faculty member's appointment or in the professional life of the faculty member.
 Recommended times for review of the SME are after promotion with tenure, promotion in rank, and during post-tenure review.
-All substantive changes in the realms of responsibility are to be documented in the SME as to when the changes occurred and why such changes were deemed necessary.
+Reviews of SMEs may also be appropriate when there are changes in department leadership, to ensure that the new department head or chair is familiar with faculty members’ current responsibilities and expectations as defined in the SME.
+Such reviews may also include review by the members of the Department Voting Faculty as documented in the department’s review procedures.
+All substantive changes in the realms of responsibility are to be documented in the SME, including when the changes occurred and why such changes were deemed necessary.

-Together with the annual report of accomplishments (faculty activity report), the SME should provide the principal basis for both annual and comprehensive evaluation of the performance of the faculty member in the light of the university Academic Tenure Policy and written Reappointment, Promotion and Tenure (RPT) rules of the department(s) and college(s) in which the faculty member is appointed and active.
+Together with the annual faculty activity report, the SME provides the principal basis for annual evaluation of the performance of the faculty member and post-tenure reviews.
+For reappointment, promotion and conferral of tenure, the responsibilities described in the SME will be evaluated in light of the standards defined in the University’s Academic Tenure Policy ( NCSU POL05.20.01 - Appointment, Reappointment, Promotion and Permanent Tenure), the Reappointment, Promotion and Tenure (RPT) rules of the department(s) and college(s) in which the faculty member is appointed and active, and the faculty member’s performance in all areas of responsibility.
+Fulfilling the responsibilities defined in the SME is necessary but not alone sufficient for reappointment, promotion and conferral of tenure; the RPT dossier must include evidence of the faculty member’s level of achievement in each area.

 2. Contents of the Statement of Mutual Expectations